andreadipersio/efr/README.md

 *efr* stands for **Event Forwarder**.

-Is purpouse is to get a stream of unordered events and forwarding them in the correct order to all connected clients, in a social graph fashion.
+Given a stream of unordered events, forward them in the correct order to all connected clients, in a social graph fashion.

-The system is written in **golang** and provide 4 main modules.
+The system is written in **golang** and his composed by 4 main modules.

-## Data types
 ### event
 It provide the `Event` data type which represent an event and the `Subscriber` interface which define subscriber behaviour.